iq-motion-control/iq-module-communication-doc/docs/manual/manual_adc_interface.rst

 Description
 =============
-Vertiq's ADC Interface provides access to an application-blind, on-board Analog to Digital Converter (ADC).
-The ADC handles voltages from 0.0V to 3.6V with a 12-bit resolution.
+Vertiq's ADC Interface provides access to an on-board Analog to Digital Converter (ADC).
+An ADC makes it possible for your module to read input analog voltages.
+The ADC handles voltages from 0.0V to 3.3V with a 12-bit resolution.
+For example, if you input 1V to the ADC interface, reading the voltage would return 1V, and reading the "raw value" would return 1241 (:math:`\frac{V_{\text{in}} * 4096}{3.3}`).

 The ADC interface provides read-only access to both the voltage read and the raw ADC value.